-State:ALTGR+SHIFT (ALT+CTRL+SHIFT)
+State: ALTGR+SHIFT (ALT+CTRL+SHIFT)

+This state is populated with punctuation characters that may be encountered in modern Hebrew text, and which are mapped in the shift state of the Microsoft standard Hebrew keyboard.
 Mirrored character: some applications may reverse display, e.g.) \rightarrow (